-- KPIs known to have a blocking impact
+- Indicators known to have a blocking impact

-In this case, only be concerned with the KPI Critical states that have a blocking impact.
-This will make it easier to list and incorporate all the KPIs required for the IT service/application to function properly.
+In this case, only be concerned with the Critical indicators states that have a blocking impact.
+This will make it easier to list and incorporate all the indicators required for the IT service/application to function properly.

-We recommend working with the other intermediate or critical states only after you have gained sufficient experience using the BA with the KPIs.
+We recommend working with the other intermediate or critical states only after you have gained sufficient experience.

 Using the product on a daily basis helps to follow the daily evolution of the QoS over time and understand the actual maximum threshold below which the application will cease to function.

-Whenever an application operates in a Warning state or is unavailable, or during an update that has an negative impact on the application, or in case of an accident during production, a new KPI may have to be added.
-Also, existing KPIs with low impact should be reviewed in light of the new information available.
+Whenever an application operates in a Warning state or is unavailable but the BA doesn’t reflect this state, new indicators probably need to be added to the BA definition.
+Also, existing indicators with low impact should be reviewed in light of the new information available.